iterative/dvc.org/static/docs/get-started/example-versioning.md

 $ rm -f data.zip
 ```

-This command downloads and extracts our initial dataset - **1000 labeled
+This command downloads and extracts our initial dataset - 1000 labeled images
-images** for training and 800 labeled images for validatation.
-In summary, it's
+for training and 800 labeled images for validation.
+In summary, it's a 43 MB
-a 43 MB dataset, with a directory structure like this:
+dataset, with a directory structure like this:

 ```sh
 data